-These resources are mainly aimed at the web development community however these sorts of online resources are available for pretty much any area of expertise required.
+These resources are mainly aimed at the web development community however these sorts of online resources are available for pretty much any area of expertise required, graphics from InJader Design are among the best we have seen.

-Sometimes it’s good to have a google and find the best ones for yourself, however I’ve compiled a small list of my favourite and most used resources so you don’t have to!
+Sometimes it’s good to have a google and find the best ones for yourself, however, web development company Salt Lake City have compiled a small list of the favorite and most used resources so you don’t have to!

 Degreed launched in 2013 and is a community dedicated to advancing your education.